edouardmenayde/rush-hour/README.md

 ![](doc/mprof02-01.png)

-After removing the vector moves of `Situation` to provide it just when needed in the `Explorer` via a return and using `unsgined char` instead of `int` or `unsigned int` in data `structs` and `class` where possible we saved some memory and do not exceed 3.5MiB as we previously did.
+After removing the vector moves of `Situation` to provide it just when needed in the `Explorer` via a return memory and use `short` instead of `int` and do not exceed 3.5MiB as we previously did.